CharlieMisner/misner-temperture-convert/README.md

 # Charlie Misner's Temperature Converter
-API that converts temperature readings between Celsius and Fahrenheit
+API that converts temperature readings between Celsius and Fahrenheit.

+## Design notes
+Tech Stack: Kotlin, Spring Boot, Postgres

+The application and database run in separate containers which are orchestrated locally with docker compose.
+The database should start first followed by the spring boot api container.
+When

 ## Running The API
 Pre-requisites: